 Buckin’ Bull Go-Round Flash Fiction Contest.
 D. Avery will first have all writers enter their names just as bull-riders do when drawing a bull to ride.
 No one knows what dangerous prompt each writer might draw.
 She’s joined by two local east coast judges to complete the ride.

 Murderous Musings: When Good Folk Turn Bad At The Rodeo Flash Fiction Contest.
 Sherri Matthews will have ask contestants to write a 109-word flash with a criminal theme exploring not whodunnit, but why…when they seemed so ‘normal’?
 The fabulous Mike and Hugh join her as partners in crime, judging it, that is.

 October 31, Rodeo Event #8:

 The Ultimate Flash Fiction (TUFF) will be the final contest in the Rodeo, the creation of lead buckaroo, Charli Mills.
 As its name implies, it’s tough!
 This flash fiction keeps paring the words before the final story and requires 5 steps: free write for five minutes; write a 99-word flash fiction; reduce it to a 59-word flash fiction; reduce it to 9-words; build it back up to 599 words in three-acts.

-Sarah Brentyn joins Charli Mills and Geoff Le Pard to judge the top finalists for All-Around Best Writer.
+Sarah Brentyn joins Charli Mills and Geoff Le Pard to judge the top finalists for All-Around Best Winner, our Rodeo’s Best of Show out of the eight winning entries.
 Winner announced Jan.
 2. Yes, this is a progressive reveal!
 It’ll be our last of 2017 cliffhanger.